rnietoe/Training/docs/AWS/07-Architecture.md

 * Groups
 * Configuration Templates
 * Scaling Options
-    * To mantaint current instance levels at all times  (for example, 10 EC2 instances)
+    * To mantain current instance levels at all times  (for example, 10 EC2 instances)
     * Scale manually
-    * Scale based on a schedule
+    * Scale based on a schedule: Scaling actions are performed automatically as a function of time and date
     * Scale based on demand using scaling polices
     * Use predictive scaling based on performance